 To preserve its peaceful ambience, the hotel only accepts over-16s.

-Very – the hotel was built with maximum energy efficiency in mind, making use of the latest green materials and building techniques.
+The hotel was built with energy efficiency in mind, making use of the latest green materials and building techniques.
 Solar and wood-fired heating minimise their use of electricity and gas; natural springs feed the spa, baths and showers; and rainwater is collected for use on their organic farm, which supplies produce and flowers.
 They also recycle waste and use recycled and local products wherever they can.